 - Be available for a 6-week block of mentoring from early July 2020 (dates subject to change).

 Applications from Aboriginal and Torres Strait Islander people, people with disability, culturally and linguistically diverse people and people living in regional or remote areas of Australia are strongly encouraged.

 What can I apply for?

-- An animation mentorship with Liz Ballantyne, Art Lead at Gameloft Australia, OR
+- A games mentorship with Liz Ballantyne, Art Lead at Gameloft Australia, OR

-- A games development mentorship with Chris Bennet, Animator at Ludo Studio (Bluey, Content)
+- An animation development mentorship with Chris Bennet, Animator at Ludo Studio (Bluey, Content)

 The opportunities offered by the FNQ Screen Industry Bootcamp include the following activities.

 - UNDERTAKE A 6-WEEK BOOTCAMP PROGRAM

 Each week, the selected mentees will receive an industry-standard brief from their mentor, to be answered remotely within 7 days.
 The mentors will then issue their feedback before issuing a new brief.
 The 6-week bootcamp is currently scheduled to commence at the beginning of July 2020, depending on the availabilities of the mentor and mentees.